eligosource/eventsourced/es-journal/es-journal-hbase/readme.md

 Cluster setup
 -------------

-For storing event messages to a real HBase cluster, a table must be initially created with the [CreateSchema](http://eligosource.github.com/eventsourced/api/snapshot/#org.eligosource.eventsourced.journal.hbase.CreateSchema$) utility as shown in the following example:
+For storing event messages to a real HBase cluster, a table must be initially created with the [CreateTable](http://eligosource.github.com/eventsourced/api/snapshot/#org.eligosource.eventsourced.journal.hbase.CreateTable$) utility as shown in the following example:

-    import org.apache.hadoop.conf.Configuration
-    import org.eligosource.eventsourced.journal.hbase.CreateSchema
+    import org.eligosource.eventsourced.journal.hbase.CreateTable

-    class Temp {
+    class Example {
-      val config: Configuration = ... // HBase/Hadoop configuration
-      val regions = 16                // number of predefined regions

-      CreateSchema(config, regions)
+      val zookeeperQuorum = "localhost:2181" // comma separated list of servers in the ZooKeeper quorum val tableName       = "event"          // name of the event message table to be created val partitionCount  = 16               // number of regions the event message table is pre-split

+      CreateTable(zookeeperQuorum, tableName, partitionCount)
     }

-This creates an event message table that is pre-split into 16 regions.
+This creates an event message table with the name `event` that is pre-split into 16 regions.
 The journal actor will evenly distribute (partition) event messages across regions.
-This requires the `partitionCount` of the `HBaseJournalProps` configuration object to match the number of `regions` used for table creation.
-An initially defined `partitionCount` must not be changed later for an existing event message table.